Airbus SE (OTCMKTS:EADSY) Short Interest Update

-Airbus SE (OTCMKTS:EADSY – Get Rating) was the target of a large increase in short interest during the month of February.
-As of February 15th, there was short interest totalling 158,800 shares, an increase of 25.7% from the January 31st total of 126,300 shares.
-Based on an average daily volume of 520,400 shares, the short-interest ratio is presently 0.3 days.
+Airbus SE (OTCMKTS:EADSY – Get Rating) saw a large decrease in short interest in February.
+As of February 28th, there was short interest totalling 64,400 shares, a decrease of 59.4% from the February 13th total of 158,800 shares.
+Based on an average daily volume of 521,600 shares, the short-interest ratio is presently 0.1 days.

 Airbus SE engages in the design, manufacture, delivery and provision of aerospace products, space and related services.
 It operates through the following segments: Airbus Commercial Aircraft, Airbus Helicopters and Airbus Defence and Space.
 The Airbus Commercial Aircraft segment develops, manufactures, markets and sells commercial jet aircrafts and offers aircraft conversion and related services.